Banner Image: Mom and Son Embracing

 Qelbree can be taken once a day to treat ADHD symptoms.

 *Important: Monitor your child for mood or behavior changes.
-Your child’s doctor may also monitor for changes in blood pressure and heart rate.
+Your child’s doctor should also monitor for changes in blood pressure and heart rate.

 arrow